jacksonmanly/Calculator/README.md

-A command-line calculator built in C++ that supports addition, subtraction, multiplication, and division.
-Includes division by zero protection.
+A simple command-line calculator written in C++.

+## Features

+- Addition
+- Subtraction
+- Multiplication
+- Division
+- Division by zero protection

-## How to compile
+## How to Run

-Open Calculator.cpp in Visual Studio and press Ctrl+F5 to build and run.
+1. Open the project in Visual Studio.
+2. Press **Ctrl + F5** to build and run.
-How to Run: Simply enter your first number, than proceed to select an operation from the menu provided (1-4), select your second number, and in the end your display will be showed.
+3. Enter the first number.
+4. Choose an operation (1–4).
+5. Enter the second number.
+6. View the result.

+## Future Improvements

+- Continuous calculations using loops
+- Scientific functions (`sqrt`, `pow`, `sin`, `cos`, `tan`, `log`)
+- Improved user interface